utdata/icj-setting-up/windows-02.md

 Downloaded `bookstores` (1gDwO-32cgpBDn_0niV0iu6TqQTaRDr4nmSqnT53magY)
 ```

-Your path might differ for "Using gulpfile", but what you are looking for is **"Downloaded \`library\`"** and **"Downloaded \`bookstores\`**.
-If you didn't get BOTH of those then something isn't right.
+Your path might differ for "Using gulpfile", but what you are looking for is that two files were downloaded, one called `library` and one called `bookstores`.

-If you get an error, try this before reaching out to me:

-- Open Git Bash
-- Use `cd` to get into your test folder.
-Make sure you are there using `pwd`.
-- run `gulp fetch` to see if it downloads two files.

-If that also doesn't work, reach out to me to troubleshoot.

 ----

 You should be done!

-> Note for Crit: Might be able to use `%userprofile%` instead of `C:/Users/your_username/`.